 |2000||273 = 100%||199 = 73%||9,1 = 3%||11,7 = 4%||44,8 = 16%||8 = 3%|

 |2012||258 = 100%||165 = 64%||11,9 = 4%||15,5 = 6%||51,7 = 20%||14,2 = 5%|

-A list of countries ranked according to the area under vines in 2012 shows that the ranking according to wine production is sometimes completely different.
-For example, Turkey is only in 32nd place in terms of production, but in 5th place according to vineyard area.
-The reason is simply that table grapes or raisins are produced there for the most part (also due to the ban on alcohol for devout Muslims).
-The greatest growth is in China, where the area under vines has increased more than three times in only 12 years.
-Many major wine companies are investing there to avoid climate change - because China is profiting from it.
-Other major newcomers since 2000 in terms of vineyards were Australia, Chile and New Zealand in particular, while Bulgaria, Croatia, Mexico, Tajikistan, Hungary and Cyprus were major drop-outs.
+A list of countries ranked by vineyard area in 2012 makes it clear that the ranking by wine production is in some cases completely different.
+For example, Turkey is only 32nd in terms of production, but 5th in terms of vineyard area.
+The reason is simply that table grapes or sultanas are produced there for the most part (also due to the ban on alcohol for devout Muslims).
+The biggest growth has been in China, where the area under vines has more than tripled in only 12 years.
+Many major wine companies are investing there to avoid climate change - because China is benefiting from it.
+Other big climbers since 2000 in terms of vineyard area were Australia, Chile and New Zealand in particular, while big decliners were Bulgaria, Croatia, Mexico, Tajikistan, Hungary and Cyprus.

 |USA (including California)||20.386||21.650||376.000||412.000|